 The Marmot Never Summer is a warmer and much more bulkier version of the Helium.
 It’s a similar design but makes use of much more and lesser quality 600 fill power down feathers.
 Depending on your climate and expected weather forecasts, choose accordingly!

 While Marmot Plasma is a little bit lighter and a little bit less bulky than the Helium I find the 875+ fill to be too little of an improvement to justify the price jump.
 I suggest either sticking with the Helium for your winter bag -- its very good -- and getting something in the 950+ fill power range for three season.
 I just can’t justify the Plasma over the Helium.

-Kelty’s Ignite is a much cheaper option than the Marmot Helium but personally I shy away from recommending kelty products.
+Kelty’s Cosmic Down is a much cheaper option than the Marmot Helium but personally I shy away from recommending kelty products.
 They certainly have their niche, time, and place but they are generally cheaper for a reason.
 I personally trust marmot a lot more with its temperature ratings.